 Transportation and Travel

-The public transportation system is the backbone for many people with disability and their ability to live independently.
+The public transportation system is vital for many people with disabilities, if they are to live independently.
 In many parts of Minnesota, public transit service is limited or nonexistent, particularly during evening hours and weekends.
 We also provide you with direct links to disability-related contacts at a variety of travel options, resources, and government agencies.

 Voting is your civil right.
-Here are some resources for voters.
+Here are some resources for voters with disabilities.

 Here you will find additional information about accessibility resources and organizations.